Wrongful Death Lawsuits in Florida

 • mental pain and suffering

-• the loss of parental companionship, instruction, and guidance, and
+• loss of parental companionship, instruction, and guidance, and

-• medical and funeral expenses paid by a surviving family member.
+• medical and funeral expenses that were paid by surviving family members.

-The deceased person's estate may also recover certain types of damages, including:
+The decedent's estate may also recover certain types of damages, including:

-• lost wages, benefits, and other earnings from the date of the person's injury to the date of his or her death
+• lost wages, benefits, and other earnings from the date of the injury to the date of the decedent's death

-• the value of earnings and benefits the deceased person could reasonably have been expected to retain as savings and leave as part of the estate if he or she had lived, and
+• the value of earnings and benefits the decedent could reasonably have been expected to save and leave as part of the estate if the decedent had lived, and

 • medical and funeral expenses that were paid directly by the estate.